 The topics in this section of the documentation are limited primarily to understanding and navigating the Rules Library interface.
-Information about rule code, including how to reference Rules Library projects from family projects is discussed elsewhere in this documentation.
+Information about rule code, including https://example.com/how-to-reference-Rules-Library projects from family projects is discussed elsewhere in this documentation.